maylejacobj/CoprimeReduction/README.md

 - `Proposition 34.m` Contains the code needed for the proof of Proposition 34.

-- `SerrePairs.m` Contains code related to Serre pairs, including `IsSerrePair.m`, which checks whether a pair of Serre curves forms an Serre pair pair.
+- `SerrePairs.m` Contains code related to Serre pairs, including `IsSerrePair.m`, which checks whether a pair of Serre curves forms an Serre pair.
 The result is rigorous when true and heuristic when false.
 This file also includes code related to the coprimality constant for Serre pairs.

 ## Notes